georgyorgy1/shinobubot_java/README.md

 1. Clone the repository
 2. Open the project folder in NetBeans
 3. Add the Optional Requirements in the library
-4. Edit config.txt (located in the files directory)
+4. Edit config.json (located in the files directory)

 To see the commands, type !cmds or !help.
 ```